2i2c-org/2i2c-org.github.io/content/platform/_index.md

         </figure>

   - block: markdown
+    id: desktop
     content:
       title: Desktop applications
       subtitle: ""
       text: |
         You can provide users a full linux UI that provides access to GUI applications via the web.

+        See it in practice: [QGIS on a desktop at NASA VEDA](/case-studies/#interfaces).

         <figure class="videofigure">
           {{< video src="videos/desktop.mp4">}}